"Tales of a drifting heart on the road..."

 Lisik has toured behind We’re Sorry…, both solo and with the Unfortunates, since that album’s release, with stops in Pittsburgh, Knoxville, Nashville, New York City and throughout Ohio, and appearances on Fox 8 TV in Cleveland, WMOT-FM Nashville’s “Roots Radio” show, and WDVX-FM Knoxville’s “Blue Plate Special.”

-Upcoming performances across the Midwest, Southeast and East Coast are being planned for the remainder of 2018 and the ever-prolific Lisik is already at work on his next record, rumored to be a more stripped down companion piece to the paint-peeling rock of We’re Sorry…
+Upcoming performances across the Midwest, Southeast and East Coast are planned for 2019 and the ever-prolific Lisik is at work on his next record, rumored to be a more stripped down companion piece to the paint-peeling rock of We’re Sorry…